dustinpfister/blog_posts/_posts/threejs-object3d-position.md

 layout: post
 categories: three.js
 id: 975
-updated: 2023-04-25 13:05:15
+updated: 2023-05-27 12:17:40
-version: 1.73
+version: 1.74
 ---

-The [position property of the Object3d class in threejs](https://threejs.org/docs/index.html#api/en/core/Object3D.position) will hold a instance of the Vector3 class that is used to store the local position of the object.
-This local position is a position that is relative to a parent object.
-The other typical kind of position of interest would be the world space location which is the position that is independent of all parent objects, even the scene object.
+The [position property of the Object3d class in threejs](https://threejs.org/docs/index.html#api/en/core/Object3D.position) will hold a instance of the Vector3 class that is used to store the local position of an object3d class based object such as a Mesh, Camera, Group and so forth.
+This local position is relative to a parent object, rather than what is often referred to as a world space.
+In other words the values of the Vector3 object of the position property are deltas from the current position of the parent object, rather than an absolute world space location.

-Sense the Object3d class is a base class of many objects in threejs such as [Mesh objects](/2018/05/04/threejs-mesh/) and [Cameras](/2018/04/06/threejs-camera/), learning a thing or two about the object3d position property will apply to a wide range of objects.
-So in other words setting the position of mesh object is not all that different from setting the position of a camera as then are both object3d class based objects.
+Sense the Object3d class is a base class of many objects learning a thing or two about the object3d position property will apply to a wide range of objects.
+So in other words setting the position of a mesh object is not all that different from setting the position of a camera as then are both extensions of the Object3d class.
+The same can be said of a wide range of other Object3d class features, so it makes sense to studly this class extensively, even though it is rarely used directly.

 This will then be a post in which I will be going over a whole bunch of examples that have to do with setting the position of objects in general in threejs.
-There are a whole lot of ways of doing this sort of thing so this will be a very lengthy post.
-This is also just simply a post that I find myself coming back to edit often so be sure to bookmark this and check back every so often for future edits.
+There are a whole lot of ways of doing this sort of thing, and this is a post that I come back to edit often, so this post will be a bit long.
+Still there is skimming along to the various parts that are most relevant to what is needed at the moment.

 <!-- more -->